Hare Trigger: Plot

 Various fights ensue, as each character temporarily gets the upper hand for a while.
-In one scene, Bugs dumps red ink on Sam, causing him to think he's been shot; he collapses (while Bugs sings "O Bury Me Not on the Lone Prairie") but eventually realizes the red liquid is only ink.
+In one scene, Bugs dumps red ink on Sam, causing him to think he has been shot; he collapses (while Bugs sings "O Bury Me Not on the Lone Prairie") but eventually realizes the red liquid is only ink.
 Sam pushes his face furiously into Bugs', then pulls back and with a quiet, offended tone asks, "Why did you pour ink on mah haid?"
 After another skirmish, Bugs tricks Sam into dashing into a lounge car in which a horrific fight is occurring.
-Stock film footage of a stereotypical western saloon fight (taken from the Warner Bros.
-Western film Dodge City, was used here).
+(Stock film footage of a stereotypical western saloon fight, taken from the Warner Bros.
+Western film Dodge City, was used here.)
 With the sounds of crashes and bangs in the background, Bugs calmly sings "Sweet Georgia Brown" to himself.
-Sam emerges tottering, banged and bruised, to a comical instrumental of "Rally 'Round the Flag", and a gag occurs where Bugs affects the stereotyped voice of an African-American train porter, and has the dazed Sam convinced he's supposed to disembark the train, piling him up with luggage; Sam even hands Bugs a silver coin as a tip, and Bugs says, "Thank you, suh!"
+Sam emerges tottering, banged and bruised, to a comical instrumental of "Rally 'Round the Flag".
+Bugs, affecting the stereotyped voice of an African-American train porter, persuades the dazed Sam that he is supposed to disembark the train, piling him up with luggage; Sam even hands Bugs a silver coin as a tip, and Bugs says, "Thank you, suh!"
 As Sam steps off the moving train, the mail-drop hook grabs him and temporarily whisks him off the train.
 Bugs thinks he has vanquished Sam, and yells, "So long, screwy, see ya in Saint Louie!" a line that will be echoed in Wild and Woolly Hare and A Feather in His Hare.
 But Sam gets back on board somehow.
 Bugs and Sam start a fight on top of the passenger carriages.

 Finally, Sam has Bugs tied up, dangling from a rope, weighted down by an anvil, and fiendishly cutting through the rope, while the train is passing over a gorge. ("Now, ya lop-eared polecat, try and get out of this one!")
 The screen fills with the words the narrator (Mel Blanc, in close to his natural voice) is saying, "Is this the end of Bugs Bunny?
-Will our hero be dashed to bits on the jagged rocks below?" and so on.
+Will our hero be dashed to bits on the jagged rocks below?".
 Then Bugs walks across the screen, dressed in top hat and tails, carrying a bag full of gold (reward money), and dragging the now tied-up Sam behind him, mocking the on-screen words ("Is he to be doomed to utter destruction?
 Will he be rendered non compos mentis?").
 Bugs closes by turning to the audience and repeating a popular radio catchphrase from Red Skelton's "Mean Widdle Kid": "He don't know me vewy well, do he?" as a bar of "Kingdom Coming" plays on the track at iris-out.